Teal Painted Highboy Dresser

 1. Prep your furniture for paint.

-4. Cover the top portion of the dresser to protect it from overspray.
+3. Once the top portion is completely dry (about 24-48 hours), cover the top portion of the dresser using tape and plastic to protect it from overspray.

 Recommended Products